8 Hot Real Estate Sales Tips from Joe Klock

 There couldn't be a better time than right now to put these time-tested and field-proven ideas to work for you!

 You'll find details at www.joeklock.com, including a price offer you SHOULDN'T refuse!

-(Joe Klock is the author of 432-page collection of sales tips, The Real World of Selling Real Estate.
-World renowned trainer Tom Hopkins says, "The wit and wisdom of Joe Klock is a great tool to lift you up as you face the daily challenges of the wonderful world of real estate sales." )
+(Joe Klock is the author of a 432-page collection of sales tips, The Real World of Selling Real Estate.
+World-renowned trainer Tom Hopkins says, "The wit and wisdom of Joe Klock is a great tool to lift you up as you face the daily challenges of the wonderful world of real estate sales." )